-The brand that best offers a reflection of the customer’s self-description and personal identity will win the day.
+The brand that best reflects the customer’s self-description and personal identity will win the day.

 Developing actionable strategies requires digging into the perceptual context of the target audience.
 Stealing Share’s consultants use rebranding tools like behavior modeling to understand the precepts.
-The beliefs drive the target audience to take action and ensure that those values are communicated in the strategy at all times.
+The beliefs drive the target audience to act and ensure that those values are always communicated in the strategy.

-Those that continue to believe those purchase decisions are cognitive choices are living in the 1950s.
-A world of unique selling propositions (USP).
+Those who continue to believe those purchase decisions are cognitive choices live in the 1950s—a world of unique selling propositions (USP).
 When the market was immature and less crowded, such business promises could incite trial.
 Today, USPs represent a flash in the pan.